architect-templates/react/README.md

 Before you can run this example application, you will need to install the [Architect CLI](https://github.com/architect-team/architect-cli).

 ## Registering Dependencies
-Since this application uses the [NodeJS Starter Project](https://github.com/architect-templates/node-rest-api) as an external dependency, packaged into an independent Architect Component, you will need to clone that repository as well as this repository.
+Since this application uses the [Node.js Starter Project](https://github.com/architect-templates/node-rest-api) as an external dependency, packaged into an independent Architect Component, you will need to clone that repository as well as this repository.
 Dependencies allow you to package the parts of your application stack independently rather than declaring them as services within the same `architect.yml` file, allowing